Sources: Barkley unlikely to play vs. Patriots

 EAST RUTHERFORD, N.J. -- New York Giants running back Saquon Barkley is unlikely to play Thursday night against the New England Patriots despite returning to practice late last week, multiple sources told ESPN.
 He had been eyeing this week's contest as a potential return date.

+There's also a real chance the Giants will be without tight end Evan Engram, who is dealing with a sprained MCL and faces a challenge to be healthy enough to face New England, a source told ESPN's Adam Schefter.
+Engram is on pace for a career year with 33 catches for 373 yards and two touchdowns.

 Barkley has been dealing with a high ankle sprain suffered Sept.
 22 against the Tampa Bay Buccaneers.
-He is slated to practice again later Tuesday but is not expected to be cleared medically in time to handle the rigors of game action so soon after suffering the injury.
+He is slated to practice again later Tuesday but is not expected to be cleared medically in time to handle the rigors of game action yet.

 Coach Pat Shurmur said Monday that the Giants would do what is best for the team and Barkley would return when he's able to play at a high level and protect himself.
 It's almost certainly not going to happen Thursday.
 Sitting Barkley against the undefeated Patriots gives him another 10 days to get cleared for their Week 7 matchup with the Arizona Cardinals.